-Due to unusually high call and email volume, it may take longer for us to get back to you.
+We receive a high volume of daily phone calls and emails.
 Please note that the answers to many questions can be found here on our website, such as dealer locations, service centers, and model specifications.
-We will be doing our best to minimize any possible delays.
+We will do our best to answer your questions in a timely manner.
 Thank you.

 Appraisal of used Martin instruments - We would ask that you contact an independent appraiser for the current value of your guitar or refer to the "Blue Book of Guitars".
 Many factors are taken into consideration when appraising an instrument, such as the model, woods used in construction, and original condition.
 As a manufacturer of new instruments, we do not follow the used market, so we are unable to evaluate or appraise our guitars on the current market.